-Under certain circumstances, if the merger agreement is terminated ResortQuest must pay Gaylord a termination fee of \$6 million.
-See "The Merger Agreement - Termination Fee" on page 71.
+If the merger agreement is terminated under certain circumstances, ResortQuest must pay Gaylord a termination fee of \$6 million.
+See "The Merger Agreement - Termination Fee" on page 74.

-Accounting Treatment of the Merger (see page 36)
+Accounting Treatment of the Merger (see page 39)

 The merger will be accounted for as a purchase by Gaylord under accounting principles generally accepted in the United States.
 Under the purchase method of accounting, the assets and liabilities of ResortQuest will be recorded in the financial statements of Gaylord, as of completion of the merger, at their respective fair values.
 Reported financial condition and results of operations of Gaylord issued after completion of the merger will reflect ResortQuest's balances and results subsequent to the completion of the merger, but will not be retroactively revised to reflect the historical financial position or results of operations of ResortQuest prior to the merger.
 Following the completion of the merger, the earnings of the combined company will reflect purchase accounting adjustments, including amortization and depreciation expense for acquired assets and related tax benefits.
+The combined company will incur fees and expenses related to the merger, including employee severance costs, at the time of the merger, certain of which will be reflected in the combined company's financial results for the period in which the merger is consummated.
+See Notes 3 and 4 to the Unaudited Pro Forma Combined Condensed Consolidated Financial Information.